La Jolla Institute for Immunology: History

 La Jolla Institute for Immunology was established in 1988 by a coalition that included Makoto Nonaka, the institute's founding president, and Kimishige Ishizaka, the institute's first scientific director.

 In 1989 the institute began its laboratory operations with the arrival of two immunologists, Kimishige Ishizaka and Teruko Ishizaka, from Johns Hopkins University in Baltimore, Maryland.
 The Ishizakas were co-discoverers in 1966 of the IgE (immunoglobulin E) protein, a molecule that induces allergic reactions in the human body.
 In 1991, Kimishige Ishizaka was appointed president and scientific director of the institute and served in the role until his retirement in 1995.

 In 1995, Howard Grey joined La Jolla Institute of Immunology as president and scientific director.
 During the next several years, the institute recruited prominent faculty members and formulated a program to accelerate the commercial development of LJI's research and drug discoveries.
 In 1996, the institute moved from its initial location on Torrey Pines Road in La Jolla to a new purpose-built facility on Science Center Drive on the Torrey Pines Mesa.

 In 2003, Mitchell Kronenberg was appointed president and scientific director.
 That same year, the Immune Epitope Database (IEDB) was established and launched.
 The database was designed and developed by La Jolla Institute under a competitive contract from the National Institute of Allergy and Infectious Diseases (NIAID), part of the NIH.
 In 2012, the NIH renewed their contract with the institute for a further seven years.

 In 2006 the institute opened a new research facility located in the new UC San Diego Science Research Park.
-In 2011, the institute opened the RNAi Center for Identifying Genetic Triggers of Disease.
-The center's goal is to propel scientific efforts to pinpoint the specific genes involved in causing immune diseases, cancer, and other diseases using RNA interference (RNAi) technology.
-That same year, La Jolla Institute of Immunology became the fifth collaborating organization to join the Sanford Consortium for Regenerative Medicine.

 In 2013, La Jolla Institute extended its partnership with the Japanese pharmaceutical company Kyowa Hakko Kirin.
 The six-year agreement continues a research alliance that began in 1988.
 In 2015, La Jolla Institute for Immunology announced its affiliation with the UC San Diego Health System.

 In 2018, La Jolla Institute for Allergy and Immunology changed its name to La Jolla Institute for Immunology to reflect its current focus.

+In 2019, LJI expanded its molecular imaging facility to house a Titan Krios cryo-electron microscope, which is used for 3D imaging of structures such as viral proteins and human antibodies.

 In 2020, scientists at the institute formed a Coronavirus Task Force in response to the COVID-19 pandemic.
 At the same time, the institute became the home of the Coronavirus Immunotherapy Consortium (CoVIC), a research collaboration to test antibodies against the novel coronavirus, SARS-CoV-2, led by structural virologist Erica Ollmann Saphire.

 In 2021, Dr. Mitchell Kronenberg stepped down from his role as president, and Dr. Saphire was named institute president and CEO.
+That same year, LJI opened the John and Susan Major Center for Clinical Investigation, where staff members interact with clinical study volunteers.

+In 2025, La Jolla Institute extended its partnership with the Japanese pharmaceutical company Kyowa Kirin, Inc. The three-year agreement continues a research alliance that began in 1988.